From 126 kWh to 40 kWh: My Real-World 3.5-Ton Heat Pump Upgrade ROI

 3. Integration with Smart Meters: When integrated with smart meters, smart plugs can provide even more granular data, helping you understand energy usage in real-time and adjust accordingly.

-4. Smart Home Ecosystem: Combine smart plugs with other smart devices like smart thermostats, lighting systems, and security cameras for a fully automated and energy-efficient home.
+4. Smart Home Ecosystem: Combine smart plugs with other smart devices like smart thermostats to help beat the heat, lighting systems, and security cameras for a fully automated and energy-efficient home.

 Conclusion